Hangul Day: Establishment

 The KLS first established and celebrated the holiday in 1926.
 The holiday was to be celebrated annually following the Korean calendar on the 29th day, 9th month (in the Gregorian calendar, November 4, 1926; falls on different Gregorian dates each year).
 This date was intended to be the anniversary of Hangul's promulgation.
 As the Haerye had not been rediscovered yet, they did not know Hangul had been promulgated in the first 10 days of that Korean calendar month, so they arbitrarily chose the last day of the month for the holiday.
 The holiday was originally called Kagyanal; it was named for the first two characters that appear in tables used to teach children Hangul called panjŏl.

-The first ceremony took place from 6 to 10 pm on that day at a restaurant called Sikdowŏn.
+The first ceremony took place from 6 to 10 pm on that day at a restaurant called Siktowŏn.
 Around 400 people were in attendance; discussions and lectures were held on the script.
 For days afterwards, more lectures and discussions were held on the script.
 All these events were documented with much interest by major Korean newspapers of the time, including The Dong-A Ilbo and The Chosun Ilbo.
 This led to significant interest in Hangul and the holiday.